zq99/blackjack-strategy-simulation/README.md

 # Blackjack Game Strategy Simulator

-This is an ongoing project to create a basic simulator to verify the results of applying different strategies when playing Blackjack.
+This is an ongoing project to create a basic multi-player simulator to verify the results of playing different strategies when playing Blackjack.

 ## Things to complete